Nextdoor/bender/sample_configs/syslog-json/kinesis/firehose-elasticsearch/README.md

 ### Description

-Reads syslog-ng json data from a kinesis stream, performs data transformation, and writes to a firehose stream connected to an Amazon Elasticsearch Service cluster.
+Reads syslog-ng json data from a Kinesis Stream, performs data transformation, and writes to a firehose stream connected to an Amazon Elasticsearch Service cluster.
 Your data pipeline will look like: